 In 2 Corinthians chapter 12, Paul is speaking of himself.
 And we know that for the following reasons:

-(1) The reference to visions was in the midst of an account of events connected with his own life and ministry.
+1-The reference to visions was part of a narrative of events related with his personal life and service to the Lord.

-(2) Paul designated these visions and revelations as made directly to himself: “And lest I should be exalted above measure by the abundance of the revelations, a thorn in the flesh was given to me, a messenger of Satan to buffet me, lest I be exalted above measure” (vs. 7).
+2-The apostle showed that these revelations were made to himself: “And lest I should be exalted above measure by the abundance of the revelations, a thorn in the flesh was given to me, a messenger of Satan to buffet me, lest I be exalted above measure” (verse 7).

-Paul did not know how he was taken to heaven because in visions people are not fully aware of their surroundings.
+The apostle did not know how he was taken to heaven because in visions people are not fully aware of their surroundings.
 And the supernatural power of God is revealed in ways that are not known to men (Isaiah 55:8-9).
 The perception of things seen and heard in vision, and at times involvement in the acts presented, are completely as real to the awareness as the normal physical experiences of life.

 We don’t know why the apostle didn’t write more about what he saw.
 Either he had been instructed not to disclose what he saw and heard or human language is inadequate to describe it (1 Corinthians 3:2).
-Although he received a great and unique revelation, he realized that it was no credit to him personally (1 Timothy 1:15), and refused to take any credit to himself for it.
+Although he received a great and unique revelation, he realized that it was no credit to him personally (1 Timothy 1:15).
 His only reason for writing about it was to answer the charges of his objectors.

 In His service,